The European project ROADMAP fosters transitions towards prudent antimicrobial use (AMU) in animal production.

 LATEST NEWS

+LL are user-centered, open innovation ecosystems based on a systematic user co-creation approach integrating research and innovation processes in real-life communities and settings (ENoLL).
+The goal of a LL is to structure user participation in real-life settings.
 SAVE THE DATE! – ROADMAP FINAL EVENTOver the years, the ROADMAP project has embarked on the arduous task of investigating the reduction of antimicrobial use in livestock.

 It feels like yesterday that we launched the project to the world, but it has been almost 4 years full of meetings, talks, gatherings and sharing.
-To round off this time, we would love to invite you to our final event, which will take place on the 25th and 26th April at the University Foundation in Brussels, Belgium.
-Hit the ROADMAP!
-ArMoR Final event Is almost here!08-02-2023
+To round off this time, we would love to invite you to our final event, which will take place on the 25th and 26th April at the University Foundation in Brussels, Belgium, and online.
+Hit the ROADMAP! roadmap online training courses: recording available!13-04-2023

 As part of the 7 EU Research projects involved in this cluster, we would like to invite you to an event where science and the private sector will discuss and put in common strategies and experiences on the reduction of antimicrobial use in livestock.